JaleelRadhu/Stanford-CS336/README.md

 # CS336
-Documenting CS336 and it's assignments
+Documenting Stanford CS336 and my implementations of its assignments.